 SOLUTION: Check the continuity of the ignition coil using an ohmmeter.
 If you find a break in the continuity, replace the ignition coil.

-11. Incorrect Engine Oil Level in a Briggs & Stratton Generator
+11. Incorrect Engine Oil Level

 A Briggs & Stratton generator will not start when the engine oil is not at the correct level.
 The generator has a sensor that recognizes a low engine oil level.
 It will prevent the engine from running with a low engine oil level.